whalecorpus/lee/README.md

 ## Vision
 A nice site for Lee to display his work.

+## Website To Do Part Three
+- small tweaks
+    * only two columns at a certain width
+    * hover
+        * parantheses around credit
+        * credit smaller than title (title one bigger)
+        * everywhere should be a link
+        * adjust font based on screen width
+- background
+    - change
+        - Lee's thoughts: "gradient, some texture, not linear, color less saturated"
+    * no box in contact and about
+- color - go through some pallettes and offer to Lee
+- try it out / optional
+    - buttons for about and contact
+    - accessibility considerations
+- fun / out there
+    - copy button next to email address
+    - animated buttons when you hover over about & contact

 ## Website To Do Part Two
 - background
     - color less saturated